dilipsingh1306/openshift-sep-2021/Day4/README.md

 Events:            <none>
 </pre>

-You can access the NodePort as shown below
+You can access the ClusterIP Service as shown below
 ```
 curl http:10.99.150.182//:80
 ```